nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 - Keep the story compelling, but short
 - Allow the interviewer an opportunity to ask *more* about your response
 - If you cannot share an exact experience, use "that has not been my experience, but here is what I would do..."
+- Results should include something about what you learned from the experience
+- Answer questions in a way that tells the interviewer about you and your strengths

 ## References